MaSchm1983/eoa_dps_parser/README.md

 ## Usage:

 - Download dps_parser.exe and config.ini
-- Edit path to combat log files in config.ini
+- Edit path to combat log files in config.ini (Windows paths: make sure "\" is changed to "/" like "C:\" to "C:/")
 - right klick on combat log chat window in lotro and select "start logging"
 - use dps_parser.exe